MicrosoftDocs/msteams-docs/msteams-platform/toolkit/upgrade-teams-to-work-with-outlook-and office.md

 * Update manifest version to use the latest `m365DevPreview` version.
 * Update manifest file to use the latest `DevPreview` schema.

-To know more about the required manifest schema and version, see [Developer Preview manifest schema](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview)
+For more information on required manifest schema and version, see [Developer Preview manifest schema](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).

 ## Upgrade Teams JavaScript Client SDK